 By Jim Miller

 I will turn 65 in a few months and will be enrolling in Medicare, but I am concerned about Medicare’s coverage of dental care.
-Does Medicare cover dental procedures?
+Does Medicare cover preventive dentistry or implant dentistry procedures and other dental services?
 And if not, where can I get dental coverage?

-Medicare’s coverage of dental care is extremely limited.
+Medicare’s coverage of dental care (check that here) is extremely limited.
 It will not cover routine dental care including checkups, cleanings or fillings, and it won’t pay for dentures either.

 Although Medicare’s coverage of dental services is limited, there are other ways you can get coverage and care affordably.
 Here are several to check into.